OwnerMichael Bonard

 Batteries12 Tempest 120-12, 120 Ah, 12.00 Volt, Lead-Acid, AGM

 These are sealed AGM lead acid batteries (no fumes, no corrosion) which are moderately priced.
-I found out recently that these batteries were not deep cycle (I was misled by the vendor).
-My plan is to re-purpose these batteries for an off-grid home power system and replace them with a Lithium -ion system.
+These batteries were not deep cycle (I was misled by the vendor).
+Currently three batteries are non working.

 System Voltage144 Volts